mehdimashayekhi/Mehdi-Mashayekhi-blog.github.io/_posts/2019-06-10-pruning-deep-neural-networks.md

 \end{aligned}
 $$

+Where $$e_{q}$$ is the unit selecting vector whose q-th element is 1 and 0 otherwise.
 Solving above equation yields the optimal weight change and the corresponding change in error:

 $$
 \begin{aligned}